mbrezu/Cheat-JS/README.md

     };

 This code has a well-known problem.
-To create a `Person` object, one should use a call like `new Person('John', 42);` (John's shoe size is the answer to everything but John is rather boring).
-If we forget the `new`, we are in trouble, because `this` inside the function no longer refers to a newly created object, but to `window`, the global object.
-John's marvelous shoe size ends up in the global scope.
+To create a `Person` object, one should use a call like `new Person('John', 42);`.
+If we forget the `new` keyword, we are in trouble, because `this` inside the function no longer refers to a newly created object, but to `window`, the global object.

 Isn't there a way around this?
 Let's try to define `Person` like this: